DinisCruz/Cruz-and-Cruz__Music/Marc-Noah/gigs/london-12-Oct-2025/1st-oct__concert-production-brief.md

     project logo and possibly a fresh visual theme to mark this "Music Lab Live" experiment.

--   **Technical Setup Planning:** Dinis and the media team will finalize the recording plan in advance.
+-   **Technical Setup Planning:** With Dinis performing on stage, the media team coordination must be handled by designated volunteers.
+We need to identify and brief a **Media Coordinator** who will take Dinis's originally planned technical oversight role.
 This involves preparing all
     equipment: charging cameras, clearing memory cards, packing audio interfaces or recorders, and ensuring we have necessary cables and power adapters.
 We will visit or coordinate with The Roebuck's venue